bcohen/leatherman/README.md

 leatherman
 ==========

-A set of useful functions that I find myself constantly rewriting when working with ROS.
+Useful functions when working in ROS.